Homepage > Blank IRS W-2 Template

 Fact Name Description

-Purpose of W-2 The IRS W-2 form reports an employee's annual wages and the taxes withheld from their paycheck.
-Employers are required to provide this form to employees and the IRS each year.
+Purpose of W-2 The W-2 form reports an employee's annual wages and the taxes withheld from their paycheck.

 Steps to Filling Out IRS W-2

-1. Begin with your basic information.
-In the upper left box, enter your employer's name, address, and Employer Identification Number (EIN).
+1. Gather necessary information, including your employer's name, address, and Employer Identification Number (EIN).

-3. In Box 1, report the total wages, tips, and other compensation paid to the employee during the year.
+4. In Box 1, enter your total taxable wages, tips, and other compensation received during the year.

-4. Fill out Box 2 with the total federal income tax withheld from the employee’s pay.
+5. In Box 2, record the total federal income tax withheld from your paychecks.

-6. In Box 4, indicate the total amount of social security tax withheld.
+7. In Box 4, indicate the total amount of Social Security tax withheld.

-8. In Box 6, enter the total Medicare tax withheld from the employee.
+9. In Box 6, enter the total Medicare tax withheld.

 More About IRS W-2